jembi/openshr/README.md

 We are currently working on bundling alot of the different components of the OpenSHR together to make it simpler to install.
 Right now these are the steps you have to go through to get it up and running.

 1. To install the OpenSHR you will need to fisrt install OpenMRS v1.11.x.
 You can find detail about how to do that [here](https://wiki.openmrs.org/display/docs/Installing+OpenMRS).
 2. Once you get to the OpenMRS configuration web app, you will need to first load in a pre-cofigured OpenMRS database before continuing.
-The database is included in this repository and you can load in using the following command: `echo "create database openmrs" | mysql -u root -p && mysql openmrs -u root -p < openshr-dump-clean-full-ciel-no-caching-gp-optimisations-05-06-15.sql`.
+The database is included in this repository and you can load in using the following command: `mysql -u root -p -e "create database openmrs" && mysql openmrs -u root -p < openshr-dump-clean-full-ciel-no-caching-gp-optimisations-05-06-15.sql`.
 This will setup the database for you with some sane defaults.
 This is what will be setup for you in this database dump:
   * The OpenMRS database strucutre with no default data
   * The CIEL dictionary
   * Sane default for the SHR module global properties (Clear Epid, EcId root global properties and change update existing gp to true so that we can use the same document over and over for testing)